House Bill No. 5

 AND 23-1-108, MCA; AMENDING SECTION 6, CHAPTER 547, LAWS OF 1995; and providing an

 immediate effective date DATES AND A TERMINATION DATE."

 Be it enacted by the Legislature of the State of Montana:

+NEW SECTION.
 Section 1.
 Definitions.
 For the purposes of [sections 1 through 8], unless otherwise stated, the following definitions apply: